neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_7_Agent_Memory/README.md

 ## Lab Overview

-This lab consists of two notebooks that demonstrate persistent agent memory:
+This lab consists of four notebooks that demonstrate persistent agent memory:

 ### 01_memory_context_provider.ipynb - Memory Context Provider
 Use Neo4j Agent Memory as a MAF context provider: